Chicago, Illinois and Jamestown, Rhode Island

-Lucy McFadden is a member of Hampshire College's first graduating class.
-In addition to her Hampshire B.A., she holds a master's degree in earth and planetary sciences from the Massachusetts Institute of Technology and a Ph.D. in geology and geophysics from the University of Hawaii.
-For a number of years, Lucy was a research professor in the department of astronomy at the University of Maryland, where she taught and mentored undergraduate and graduate students in the pursuit of scientific research.
+In addition to her Hampshire B.A., Lucy McFadden holds a master's degree in earth and planetary sciences from the Massachusetts Institute of Technology and a Ph.D. in geology and geophysics from the University of Hawai'i.
+For a number of years, Lucy was a research professor in the department of astronomy at the University of Maryland, where she taught and mentored undergraduates and graduate students in the pursuit of scientific research.
 She was also the founding director of the living-learning program "Science, Discovery, and the Universe," offered through the College Park Scholars Program.
-In 2010, Lucy was named chief for higher education at NASA's Goddard Space Flight Center in Greenbelt, Maryland, leading undergraduate and graduate internships and NASA's postdoctoral fellowship programs; in 2013 she resumed her research, studying asteroids and comets in the solar system as a senior scientist at Goddard.
-Lucy has served on the board of trustees of Concord Academy, Concord, MA, and was the founding vice president of Explore-It-All Science Center, a non-profit, hands-on science center in the Washington, D.C. area.
-She is married to Marc Allen and has two adult daughters.
+In 2010, Lucy was named chief for higher education at NASA's Goddard Space Flight Center in Greenbelt, Maryland, leading undergraduates and graduate internships and NASA's postdoctoral fellowship programs; in 2013 she resumed her research, studying asteroids and comets in the solar system as a senior scientist at Goddard.
+Lucy has served on the board of trustees at Concord Academy, Concord Massachusetts, and was the founding vice president of Explore-It-All Science Center, a non-profit, hands-on science center in the Washington, D.C. area.
+She is married to Marc Allen and has two daughters.

 Sleepy Hollow, New York

-William Null is one of two elected alumni trustees.
+Bill Null is one of two elected alumni trustees.
 He is the managing partner of Cuddy & Feder LLP, one of the Hudson Valley's leading law firms.
 Bill has been lead counsel for many major development projects in Westchester County.
 His practice is focused on real estate, land use, and zoning issues relating to commercial, institutional, and residential development in the Hudson Valley.
 Bill received his B.A. from Hampshire College and earned his J.D. from Benjamin N. Cardozo School of Law.
-He believes in actively participating in the community as a professional and a volunteer, serving on several not-for-profit boards.
-He currently sits on the boards of White Plains Hospital Center, Gilda's Club Westchester, and White Plains Bridge of Friendship Foundation.
+He believes in actively participating in the community as a professional and a volunteer, serving on several not-for-profit boards, including White Plains Hospital Center, Gilda's Club Westchester, and White Plains Bridge of Friendship Foundation.
 He has lectured on zoning and land use issues before the New York State Bar Association, the Westchester County Bar Association, and Westchester Municipal Planning Federation.
-Mr. Null, a resident of Westchester for 29 years, lives with his wife, Lauren E. Thaler (75S), in Sleepy Hollow, NY.
+Bill and his wife, Lauren E. Thaler 75S, are the parents of a Hampshire alum.

 Amherst, Massachusetts and Lismore, Ireland